Hamlin’s NASCAR championship moment has yet to arrive. Set to enter a new world of team ownership, will it finally be delivered on Sunday?

 “I never would consider any comparison to Mark Martin an insult,” he said.
-“I’ll take those comparisons all day because the guy is a badass race car driver that nobody wanted to face week in and week out, nobody.
-Not Dale Earnhardt, nobody wanted to face Mark Martin”
+“I’ll take those comparisons all day because the guy is a badass race car driver that nobody wanted to face week in and week ou.
+Nobody, not Dale Earnhardt, nobody wanted to face Mark Martin”

 Hamlin is instead pleased to focus on team accomplishments that have put him back in the ranks of NASCAR’s elite.
 It starts at the top of the pit box under the oversight of crew chief Chris Gabehart, who previously oversaw victorious JGR efforts at the Xfinity level.
 Since he and Hamlin joined forces last season, the two have combined for 13 wins.

 One of those races was the Phoenix event last season, when the track in the desert held the penultimate date on the Cup Series schedule.
-In dire need of a win…he was 20 points behind the points-based cutoff at the start of the afternoon…Hamlin would go on to lead all but four of the final 136 laps to earn a victory in an encased space.
-Thanks to adjustments made by the team, he went on to lead all but four of the final 136 laps, beating out fellow Gibbs competitor Kyle Busch.
+In dire need of a win…he was 20 points behind the points-based cutoff at the start of the afternoon…Hamlin would go on to lead all but four of the final 136 laps to earn a victory, beating out fellow Gibbs competitor Kyle Busch.

 Things are a little different for Hamlin and the field, considering that there will be no qualifying or practice in the leadup to the Phoenix race.
 But the confidence his team has instilled in him has provided plenty of faith in what could go down as one of the biggest race of his career.